tharakkrishnan/SelfDrivingCar/CarND-Advanced-Lane-Lines-P4/README.md

 ![alt text][image2b]

 #### 3a.
 Use color transforms, gradients or other methods to create a thresholded binary image
-I used a combination of color and gradient thresholds to generate a binary image (thresholding steps in function: (line 93) _generate\_threshold\_binary\_image(undist, s\_thresh=(170, 255), sx\_thresh=(20, 100), fname=fname, save\_images=save\_images)_ in _pipeline.ipynb_).
-Here's an example of my output for this step.  (note: this is not actually for the original test image in Figure 2a.)
+I used a combination of color and gradient thresholds to generate a binary image (thresholding steps in function: (line 93) _generate\_threshold\_binary\_image(undist, s\_thresh=(170, 255), sx\_thresh=(20, 100), l\_thresh=(30, 255)fname=fname, save\_images=save\_images)_ in _pipeline.py_).
-In particular, I transformed the image into the HSV space and used only the S parameter.
-I then run a Sobel gradient in the x direction to capture vertical artifacts like lanes.
-I combine both the S and Sx parameters to obtain the combined binary.
+In particular, I transformed the image into the HSV space and used only the S and the L parameter.
+I then run a Sobel gradient in the x direction to capture vertical artifacts like lanes on th S parameter.
+I combine both the L, S and Sx parameters to obtain the combined binary.
+In order to remove some small noisy artefacts caused by the potholes on the road I apply a smoothing filter to it.

 Figure 3a: Combined binary image
 ![alt text][image3a]